 Multiple analytical techniques aid in uncovering the full range of extracted chemicals associated with your product.
 Regulatory bodies are looking for this as part of the assessment of risk associated with your product.

 Full identification of the chemicals is required, and unknowns must be treated as worst-case scenarios.
-WuXi Medical Device Platform is the industry leader in identification, and our chemistry program was built knowing that chemistry data alone—without a toxicological risk assessment—is not enough to support product safety.
+WuXi AppTec Medical Device Testing is an industry leader in identification, and our chemistry program was built knowing that chemistry data alone—without a toxicological risk assessment—is not enough to support product safety.